-Antibiotics are a sometimes unavoidable part of modern life; we use them because they have made previously life-threatening infections relatively easy to recover from, but they come with a host of side effects.
+Antibiotics are sometimes an unavoidable part of modern life.
+We use them because they have made previously life-threatening infections relatively easy to recover from, but they come with a host of side effects.
 In this article, I’ll cover the most important antibiotic side effects, how to recognize an antibiotic allergic reaction, how and why to use probiotics while taking antibiotics, and my favorite herbs to protect the body while taking antibiotics.

 Unfortunately, it is estimated that ⅓ of pediatric antibiotic prescriptions are unnecessary.
 At the end of this article, I’ll also cover some ideas for avoiding unnecessary antibiotic use as a parent.